-triode working under conditions of 5 per cent. second harmonic ; the data for this are taken from the load-line XOY of Fig. 121.
-To show up the non-linearity of the curve, a straight line joins its extremities ; the divergence between the current at the actual working point O and that shown, for the same bias, on the straight line, is the measure of the second-harmonic distortion.
+triode working under conditions of 5 per cent. second harmonic; the data for this are taken from the load-line XOY of Fig. 121.
+To show up the non-linearity of the curve, a straight line joins its extremities; the divergence between the current at the actual working point O and that shown, for the same bias, on the straight line, is the measure of the second-harmonic distortion.
 Calling the currents at X and Y respectively Imax and Imin, that at P is midway between the two, or $\frac{1}{2}$ (Imax + Imin).
 The difference between this and Io, the actual current at O, divided by the total current swing (Imax - Imin), gives the proportion of second harmonic, requiring only to be multiplied by 100 to give the percentage.
-The formula for calculation is thus : Percentage second harmonic = $\frac{\frac{1}{2}(Imax + Imin) - Io}{Imax + Imin) - Io}$ X 100.
+The formula for calculation is thus : Percentage second harmonic $=\frac{\frac{1}{2}(Imax + Imin) - Io}{Imax - Imin} \times 100$ .

-Fig. 124 : Dynamic curve of output triode giving 5% secondharmonic distortion, and, in dotted line, ideal characteristic for no distortion.
-Percentage second harmonic = $\frac{PO}{XZ} \times 100$ To introduce third harmonic, as with the pentode, the curve must bend both ways, as in Fig. which 125, shows the dynamic curve of a valve introducing about 12 per cent. third harmonic, but zero Freesecond. dom from second harmonic is shown by the fact that O now the lies on straight line joining A and C, but it will be that the seen curve lies below the line between curve.
-It is Fig. 125 : Dynamlc curve of pentode with 10,000-ohm load. found from the dial characteristic giving zero second and third harmonics is shown dotted.
-Percentage third harmonic = $\frac{BD}{AE} \times 100$ tween the actual current at B and the current at D, which, being on the straight line, is the mean between the currents at O and A, this difference being divided by the total change in current in passing from O to A. The upper half of the curve is taken for the estimation because it is found to show a greater harmonic percentage than the lower.
+Fig. 124 : Dynamic curve of output triode giving 5% second-harmonic distortion, and, in dotted line, ideal characteristic for no distortion.
+Percentage second harmonic = $\begin{array}{c} PO \\ XZ \end{array} \times 100$ tode, the curve must bend both ways, as in Fig. 125, which shows the dynamic curve of a valve introducing about 12 per cent. third harmonic, but zero Freesecond. dom from second harmonic is shown by the fact that O now the lies on straight line joining A and C, but it will be seen that the curve lies below the line between curve.
+It is Fig. 125 : Dynamic curve of pentode with 10,000-ohm load. found from the difference be- shown dotted.
+Percentage third harmonics is shown dotted.
+Percentage third harmonic = $\frac{B}{AE} \times 100$ tween the actual current at B and the current at D, which, being on the straight line, is the mean between the currents at O and A, this difference being divided by the total change in current in passing from O to A. The upper half of the curve is taken for the estimation because it is found to show a greater harmonic percentage than the lower.